 But everything changed in January 2018, when CRC Press published the textbook, Processed Food Addiction: Foundations, Assessment, and Recovery written/edited by Joan Ifland, PhD.
 The textbook established the scientific basis for the disease.
 No one could argue any more that processed food addiction doesn’t exist.
 No one could argue that the addiction is severe and requires extensive recovery.
 The textbook contains 2,000 references to studies showing that addictive behaviors are present extensively in overeating.
 And, it organizes the evidence that specific processed foods are used addictively while unprocessed foods are used naturally.

 This is a tremendous breakthrough.
 Upon publication of the textbook, Dr. Ifland immediately began translating the textbook into practical recovery programs.
-After two years of testing, the program has been proven.
+After five years of testing, the program has been proven.
 This is the Addiction Reset Community (ARC).
-We now know how to train managers for these programs online.
+We now know how to train advocates for these programs online.
 The training is affordable so anyone can help others resolve the complexities of processed food addiction.
 The certification is to become a Food Addiction Recovery Advocate which means that no health license is required.
 No medical or health background is needed.
 Your experiences with processed foods are your strongest credential Anyone can train to learn how to save another person from addiction to processed foods and diet-related deaths.